 There are two appendices in this guide which provide printer configuration procedures and the parameters you must define in order to configure PSF to make a connection with your IPS.
-Appendix A discusses channel-attached environments; appendix B provides information for environments in which the IPS uses TCP/IP to communicate via Ethernet or Token Ring.
+One appendix discusses channel-attached environments; the other appendix provides information for environments in which the IPS uses TCP/IP to communicate via Ethernet or Token Ring.
 Parameters are given for MVS mainframes, AS/400, RS/6000 running AIX, and PS/2 or other personal computers running OS/2.